bezmoradi/tutorials/go/control-structures.md

 }
 ```

-In order to break out of outer loop while using the `switch` statement, we cannot use the `break` keyword because it does not exit the program; instead we must use the `return` keyword:
+In the following program, in order to break out of the loop while using the `switch` statement, we cannot use the `break` keyword because it does not exit the program; instead we must use the `return` keyword:

 ```go
 package main